k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 ==============

-An evolutionary process can be configurable by extending the :class:`framework.evolutionary_fuzzing.Population` and :class:`framework.evolutionary_fuzzing.Individual` abstract classes.
+An evolutionary process can be configurable by extending the :class:`framework.evolutionary_helpers.Population` and :class:`framework.evolutionary_helpers.Individual` abstract classes.
 These elements describe the contract that needs to be satisfied in order for the evolutionary process to get running.
 In general, the methods :meth:`_initialize()` and :meth:`reset()` can be used to initialize the first population, :meth:`evolve()` to get the population to the next generation and :meth:`is_final()` to specify a stop criteria.

 As these are very generic, they bring a lot of flexibility but require some work.
-To address this issue, Fuddly also proposes a default implementation that describes the classic approach introduced in the previous section.
-Each step is expressed using one of the :class:`framework.evolutionary_fuzzing.Population` class methods.
+To address this issue, ``fuddly`` also proposes a default implementation that describes the classic approach introduced in the previous section.
+Each step is expressed using one of the :class:`framework.evolutionary_helpers.DefaultPopulation` methods.
 The evolution stops when the population extincts or if a maximum number of generation exceeds.

-* :meth:`_compute_scores()`: computes a random score between 0 and 100.
-This one is one of the most important method because it is used to characterise what a weakness could look like.
-So, in practise, it should always be overridden because this default implementation is making this whole evolutionary process useless.
+* :meth:`_compute_scores()`: computes the *individuals* fitness scores, which is, in the default implementation, a random score between 0 and 100.
+This implementation have to be overridden to match the context.
+  Indeed, this method is used to characterize the *adaptation* of each test case to the target, meaning the negative impact it had on the target.
+Besides, it also deals with the diversity of the population in order to avoid its premature extinction.
 * :meth:`_compute_probability_of_survival()`: simply normalize fitness scores between 0 and 1.
 * :meth:`_kill()`: rolls the dices !
 * :meth:`_mutate()`: operates three bit flips on each individual using the stateless disruptor ``C``.